Florian-Wilhelm/Raspberry-Pi/Project-3/README.md

 Either component is connected to the I2C bus, i.e. Pin 2 (SDA) and 3 (SCL) of a Raspberry Pi.

-Weather data is published via MQTT, and/or displayed on an LCD.
+Weather data is published via MQTT, and/or displayed on said Display.

 ![LCD-assembly--scaled](https://github.com/Florian-Wilhelm/Raspberry-Pi/assets/77980708/a83b0d83-194f-4272-b989-b6af7ab5d724)